vmware-archive/postfacto/DEPLOYMENT.md

    - For PCF, in `postfacto/deployment/pcf/config/config.js`, add the line `"google_oauth_client_id": {{client-id}}` to the config object, and change `{{client-id}}` to your generated Google OAuth `client-id`

+### Enabling Analytics

+If you'd like to have your instance send analytics data to the Postfacto team so they can learn about how you're using it and continue to improve it you can!
+To switch this on add `"enable_analytics": true` to the `config.js` object for your installation.
+Please note that we do not record any personal data (such as emails or retro data).
+As we are recording events from you we will however see the URL of the web client for your instance.
+If you're not comfortable with this don't worry, this feature is disabled by default.